schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Unaided Heath

-A skincare specialist exercises a bingo at a opening.
+A skincare specialist exercises a bingo at an opening.

 ## Pensive Woodward